suffolklibraries/sljekyll/about/member-organisations/leiston-town-council-advisory-group/index.md

 *Leiston Library interior*

-Leiston Library has been re-decorated and re-modelled with new shelves, paint and carpets to make the library more welcoming.
-This together with our new outside area and coffee and tea to purchase make the library a lovely place to be.
+The library was redecorated in 2015 and is a warm and welcoming place to be.
+It also supports the town's Fair Trade status, selling Fair Trade hot drinks and chocolate, making it a lovely place to spend time.

 This has all been made possible by generous grants from: